Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 EB-2 National Interest Waiver:

-The Executive Order states that Trump Gold Card gifts serve as evidence of eligibility for these categories, but the precise adjudication standards remain unclear until USCIS publishes guidance.
+The Executive Order states that Trump Gold Card gifts shall be treated as evidence of eligibility for these categories, but the precise adjudication standards remain unclear until further guidance is published.

 Strategic Assessment Required